 It is the mainline after 1 e4 Nf6 2 e5 Nd5 3 d4 d6 with 4 Nf3 that poses the most problems.
 But, here I noticed a rare idea that may give Black practical chances.

 The other popular line 4 c4 Nb6 5 ed can be dealt with both 5…ed and 5…cd, depending on taste; only bear in mind that after 5…cd 6 Nc3 g6 7 Be3 Bg7 8 Rc1 0-0 9 b3 you should go for either 9…e5 and be well-prepared for the endgame after 10 de de 11 Qd8 Rd8 (the endgame offers good chances as it is quite complex) while 9…Bf5 may be an alternative for those who prefer not to exchange queens early on.

 After 4 Nf3 the interesting idea I mentioned is 4…Nc6.
-This was played by Nakamura in online blitz chess, so while probably not entirely sound, it can serve as a good surprise weapon against an unprepared opponent.
+Nakamura played this in online blitz chess.
+So, while probably not entirely sound, it can serve as a good surprise weapon against an unprepared opponent.